-Evaluation of Summary of the Change in Net Position for Fiscal Years 2021 and 2022
+Evaluation of Summary of the Change in Net Position for Fiscal Years 2022 and 2023

-On a summary basis, operating revenues were materially stable from fiscal year 2021 to fiscal year 2022.
+On a summary basis, operating revenues were materially stable from fiscal year 2022 to fiscal year 2023.
 Because state appropriations are considered nonoperating revenue, the University will consistently experience an operating loss.
-However, the operating loss was offset by \$71.9 million in net nonoperating revenues and expenses and \$6.8 million in other revenues.
-Net nonoperating revenues and expenses consisted of \$42.3 million state appropriations, which was an increase of \$3.5 million from fiscal year 2021, \$4.4 million in Pell revenue, which was a decrease of \$0.7 million from fiscal year 2021, as well as \$12 million in gifts from the Longwood Foundation, the Longwood Real Estate Foundation, and the Longwood Trust.
-During fiscal year 2022 the University recognized \$14.5 million in Higher Education Emergency Relief Fund (HEERF) revenue which was considered nonoperating revenue.
-These funds were used to reimburse the University for lost revenue due to the change in the mode of instructional delivery and the closure of many of the University auxiliary services due to COVID-19, and for student emergency grants.
-Other nonoperating revenues include \$72,000 in insurance and investment revenue offset by interest on capital asset related debt of \$1.4 million.
-Other revenues consisted of \$6.7 million in capital appropriation for various construction projects on campus which was a \$5.2 million decrease from fiscal year 2021.
+However, the operating loss was offset by \$61.2 million in net nonoperating revenues and expenses and \$29.8 million in other revenues.
+Net nonoperating revenues and expenses consisted of \$48.5 million state appropriations, which was an increase of \$6.1 million from fiscal year 2022, \$4.2 million in Pell revenue, which was a decrease of \$0.2 million from fiscal year 2022, as well as \$9.1 million in gifts from the Longwood Foundation, the Longwood Real Estate Foundation, and the Longwood Trust.
+During fiscal year 2023 the University recognized \$0.2 million in Higher Education Emergency Relief Fund (HEERF) revenue and \$1.5 million in special employer contributions to the employee retirement plan, both of which were considered nonoperating revenue.
+Other nonoperating revenues include \$124,000 in insurance and investment revenue offset by interest on capital asset related debt of \$1.5 million.
+Other revenues consisted of \$29.7 million in capital appropriation for various construction projects on campus which was a \$22.9 million increase from fiscal year 2022.